Converting a Winegard DirectTV SWM Trav’ler to DISH on a 2017 Entegra

 So what to do if the HD locals aren’t on the WA?

 If you don’t care about HD locals then you don’t need to worry about it and you can just use the WA all the time (unless you are in an area where you can’t “see” 129).
-If you do care about HD locals, and especially if you have a Hopper and enjoy Prime Time Anytime (which only works with HD), then you’re only option with the Trav’ler is to manually tune 61.5.
+If you do care about HD locals, and especially if you have a Hopper and enjoy Prime Time Anytime (which only works with HD), then you’re only option with the Trav’ler is to manually tune 61.5 (in some cases 77).
 That will fix your locals, but you may loose some other programming depending on your package.

 To help you decide what satellite to tune based on your location, see below for an up to date chart I made that shows by market what satellites have the HD locals.
 The chart is color coded and designed to make it easy for you to determine what satellite to tune to receive HD locals for your location.

-Sheet1 For Winegard Trav’ler with standard Western Arc LNB: Use standard Multi-Sat mode to receive HD locals Manually tune 61.5 to receive HD locals & most other channels, otherwise locals will be in SD MUST manually tune 61.5 to receive ANY locals, no Western Arc locals available MUST manually …
+HD Access by DISH Market Settings For Winegard Trav’ler with standard Western Arc LNB:,© 2020 Rob Picchione ,Last Update: 11-23-2020 Use standard Trav’ler Multi-Sat mode to receive HD locals Manually tune 61.5 to receive HD locals & most other channels, otherwise locals will be in SD MUST manual…

 Note that the primary satellite in regard to programming content on the EA is 61.5 which in all but four markets provides HD locals as well as the majority of the programming for the basic channel packages.
 61.5 also includes at least a subset of some of the premium channels.
 On the WA, the HD locals are scattered among the three (110/119/129) satellites depending on market, but most of the other basic programming and premiums are on 129.